TimITSolutions/federation_environment_getting_started/README.md

 3. The section [Additional Information](#additional-information) provides information on how to setup docker on windows and ubuntu.

 ## CLaM Dataset
-<ins>C</ins>ase-<ins>La</ins>belled <ins>M</ins>ammography (CLaM) dataset is a dataset containing mammography exams from Ziekenhuis Groep Twente, The Netherlands taken between 2013 to 2020.
-Our complete CLaM dataset is stored in Ziekenhuis groep Twente (ZGT), The Netherlands.
-The dataset is not downloadable, but can be used for training AI models through our [platform](fe.zgt.nl).
+<ins>C</ins>ase-<ins>La</ins>belled <ins>M</ins>ammography (CLaM) dataset contains mammography exams from Ziekenhuis Groep Twente (ZGT), The Netherlands, taken between 2013 to 2020.
+Our complete CLaM dataset is stored at ZGT and is not downloadable or directly accessible, but can be used for training AI models through our [platform](fe.zgt.nl).
 Details of the dataset can be found in our paper (in progress). <br/>
 We provide a sample of the CLaM dataset, [CLaM-sample](./datasets) in this repository for users to prepare their code that can work on the dataset.
-Description of CLaM-sample is as follows:

-1. It contains 10 patients, P01-S1,
+CLaM-sample contains 10 cases or mammography exams (S01-A01, S02-A02, ..) from 10 patients (P01, P02, ...).
+A mammography case contains images from standard views - LMLO, LCC, RMLO and RCC and can also contain additional views - LXCCL, RXCCL, LLM, RLM, LML, RML.
+Each image folder, e.g. S01-A01/LMLO contains 2 images - 8.png (image in 8 bit) and 16.png (image in 16 bit).

 ## Running your own code on our model-to-data platform